 For Silverlight 4, the document is converted into either a StackPanel element containing TextBlock elements or a RichTextBox.

-- Start Word; you should see a XAML Tab on the Ribbon Interface
+- You should see a XAML Tab on the Microsoft Word Ribbon Interface

 - Switch to the XAML Tab and select the appropriate options

 - You can preview the WPF or Silverlight document directly from Word by pressing the Preview button

 - Previewing the Silverlight XAML opens the XAML in a test Silverlight page running on the file system (You'll need to approve the Silverlight plug-in here).
 You can then copy the XAML directly from there.

 - From the File menu select Save & Send...XAML Document to save the XAML document to a file